Santa Fe 769: Preservation

 Since March 2020, the Old Coal Mine Museum’s new owner, Lori Lindsey, has invited volunteers from the New Mexico Steam Locomotive and Railroad Historical Society (NMS&RHS) and the Cumbres and Toltec Scenic Railroad to help clean and inspect No. 769, with most of the components deemed to be in good condition as a result of the Southwestern United States's dry climate.
 This work is part of the early process of restoring No. 769 to operating condition.
 Some features of No. 769 remain in disrepair, including the smokebox, which is corroded and filled with sawdust due to the locomotive's uncovered smokestack, and the tender, which has begun to develop cracks.
 Volunteers are currently preparing the locomotive to be moved, either to a temporary shop in Madrid or a roundhouse in Albuquerque, to perform a necessary rebuild on the locomotive, estimated to cost over $1.2 million.
 The Old Coal Mine Museum had originally considered leasing No. 769 to the Santa Fe Southern Railway, in order to operate it there, but it was later discovered that the locomotive is too heavy for the Santa Fe Southern’s trackage and bridges.
-As of 2023, the museum is raising additional funds to reconstruct the old Madrid line to eventually begin their own tourist operation with No. 769.
+As of 2024, the museum is raising additional funds to reconstruct the old Madrid line to eventually begin their own tourist operation with No. 769.

 Historical significance

 Although there are seven other surviving Santa Fe 2-8-0s, No. 769 is the sole survivor of its particular class, and it was the first locomotive of said class.

-No. 769 is the last locomotive built by the Richmond Locomotive Works before 1901 that's preserved in the United States.
+No. 769 is the last locomotive built by the Richmond Locomotive Works before their 1901 merging into the American Locomotive Company that’s preserved in the United States.
 The only other pre-1901 Richmond survivor is 4-6-0 No. 293 in Saint Petersburg, Russia.